Topological defects promote layer formation in Myxococcus xanthus colonies

-The soil bacterium \textit{Myxococcus xanthus} lives in densely packed groups that form dynamic three-dimensional patterns in response to environmental changes, such as droplet-like fruiting bodies during starvation.
-The development of these multicellular structures begins with the sequential formation of cell layers in a process that is poorly understood.
+\textbf{The soil bacterium \textit{Myxococcus xanthus} lives in densely packed groups that form dynamic three-dimensional patterns in response to environmental changes, such as droplet-like fruiting bodies during starvation \cite{Kaiser2003}.
+The development of these multicellular structures begins with the sequential formation of cell layers in a process that is poorly understood \cite{Curtis2007}.
 Using confocal three-dimensional imaging, we find that motile rod-shaped \textit{M. xanthus} cells are densely packed and aligned in each layer, forming an active nematic liquid crystal.
 Cell alignment is nearly perfect throughout the population except at point defects that carry half-integer topological charge.
-We observe that new cell layers preferentially form at the position of $+1/2$ defects, whereas holes open at $-1/2$ defects.
+We observe that new cell layers preferentially form at the position of $+1/2$ defects, whereas holes preferentially open at $-1/2$ defects.
 To explain these findings, we model the bacterial colony as an extensile active nematic fluid with anisotropic friction.
 In agreement with our experimental measurements, this model predicts an influx of cells toward $+1/2$ defects, and an outflux of cells from $-1/2$ defects.
-Our results suggest that cell motility and mechanical cell-cell interactions are sufficient to induce the formation of cell layers at topological defects, thereby seeding fruiting bodies in colonies of \textit{M. xanthus}.
+Our results suggest that cell motility and mechanical cell-cell interactions are sufficient to promote the formation of cell layers at topological defects, thereby seeding fruiting bodies in colonies of \textit{M. xanthus}.}

 The rod-shaped soil bacterium \textit{Myxococcus xanthus} lives in colonies of millions of individual cells that migrate on surfaces.
 These colonies exhibit a wide range of motility-driven collective behaviors including rippling during predation and fruiting body formation in response to starvation \cite{Kaiser2003,Zhang2012,Kim1990,Jelsbak2002}.
 When nutrients are scarce, individual cells alter their motility to drive the population from a thin sheet coating the underlying substrate to a series of dome-shaped multicellular structures called fruiting bodies \cite{Liu2019a}.
 The first step in this process is the sequential formation of cell layers on top of an original cell monolayer \cite{Curtis2007,Kaiser2014}.
-However, the physical mechanism underlying layered growth remains largely unknown.
+However, the physical mechanism underlying layer formation remains largely unknown, partly because the rapid development of fruiting bodies makes it difficult to monitor the emergence of new layers in detail.